Adalab/bda-modulo-2-evaluacion-final-marianela-gomez/README.md

 - [Getting started](#-getting-started)

 ## 🗒️ Description

 This repository contains the evaluation exercise for Module 2 (SQL) from the Adalab Data Analytics Bootcamp.

-The exercise consist of exploring the sakila database using SQL queries.
-The result of the asked assigment is in the `final_exercise.sql` file.
+The exercise consists of exploring the sakila database using SQL queries.
+The result of the asked assignment is in the `final_exercise.sql` file.

-The database is strcutured as follows:
+The database is structured as follows:

 ![Figure 1: Diagram of sakila structure](https://github.com/Adalab/bda-modulo-2-evaluacion-final-marianela-gomez/blob/main/img/sakila.png)